nymlab/vectis/README.md

 With the above features, Vectis provides functionality for both retail users and businesses to satisfy regulatory requirements:

 - consumer protection: guardianship features can help recovery user funds and manage fraud risk
-- Pre-Transaction check plugins: a multisig plugin tailored to business workflow provides separation of control and verifiability
+- Pre-Transaction checks: Vectis is a compliant solution and satisfies crypto AML / travel checks
 - Transparency: Users can at all time check any status on their wallet, enhanced with Vectis clients push notifications

 ### Plugins